NEONScience/neon-data-institute-2016/org/tutorialSeries/pre-institute2.md

 ## Welcome to Pre-Institute Week 2

-This week our goal is to ensure that everyone comes to the Institute ready to work in a collaborative research environment.
+The goal of the pre-institute materials is to ensure that everyone comes to the Institute ready to work in a collaborative research environment.
 If you recall, the four facets of reproducibility include: